coderefinery/video-processing/README.md

 ## What is available here?

+Since 2025, .mkv files include subtitles, chapters, and descriptions
+embedded: a full package in one file.

-Browse the repo - course links are below.
-More can be added later depending on demand.
+Browse the repo - this readme isn't kept up to date.
+Some course
+links:

 * [Python for SciComp 2022](https://scicomp.aalto.fi/training/scip/python-for-scicomp-2022/)